 The Supervision & Evaluation Lead (SEL) develops, implements, and manages competency-based evaluations matrices, assigns supervisors to Baseball Canada Championships,and develops and implements supervision training curriculum and programs.
 This portfolio is also responsible for enforcing umpire discipline standards, creating and updating positioning manuals, and providing standardized content for national umpire clinics held in each province.

-The Instructor Development Lead (IDL) develops and implements programs, policies and procedures to enhance umpire instructing in Canada.
-The IDL is responsible for the Baseball Canada Caravan system and program and Master Learning Facilitator/Learning Facilitator training in Canada.
+The Instructor Development and Mentorship Lead (IDML) develops and implements programs, policies and procedures to enhance umpire instructing in Canada.
+The IDML is responsible for the Baseball Canada Caravan system and program and Master Learning Facilitator/Learning Facilitator training in Canada.
+The IDML shall be responsible to design and implement inclusive curriculum, programs, resources, and practices that promote and support growth, diversity, and equitable development opportunities for umpires.

 Chris Wilhelm – Communciations Portfolio Lead cwilhelm64@outlook.com